nextuav/nextuav-docs/docs/next-cc/getting-started/integration.md

 ## P2 : RADIO LINK

 - Cable : 6 pin
-- Connect the P2 port of the MatrixCC to the air unit using a UART cable.
+- Connect the P2 port of the NextCC to the air unit using a UART cable.
 - *Standard Connection:* Connect the air unit to your autopilot.

 Please refer to the pin out diagram below. [*Note- Rx Tx may be swapped*]